rjacaac211/Dental-Care/README.md

 ## Usage

-RJ Dental Care provides an intelligent voice-supported chat interface for managing dental queries and appointments, as well as a tool for oral disease classification.
+Dental Care provides an intelligent voice-supported chat interface for managing dental queries and appointments, as well as a tool for oral disease classification.
 Below are instructions on how to interact with the API:
 - **Chat Endpoint** (`POST /api/chat`)
   - Send JSON:
   ```json